 3. Manage risks

-Given the volatility and uncertainty of trading crypto, it's best to think defensively.
+Given the uncertainty of trading crypto, it's best to think defensively.
 While there can be a lot of upside, remember that the downsides can be sudden and sharp.
 Also note that crypto may have a higher chance of going to zero than many other assets.
-In light of this, you may want to consider limiting your allocation to an amount you can afford to lose.
+In light of this, limit your allocation to an amount you can afford to lose.

 If you're looking to diversify your portfolio or are saving for a particular goal (particularly a short-term goal), crypto may not be an appropriate vehicle due to its unpredictability.